rihardsbelinskis/d4_pr3fl0p_b0t_v2/README.md

 ### Update history:
 * v0.1 - prototype version w/ main function (b0t.py), card detection, position detection and previous action detection.
 Also preflop hand ranges have been implemented.
-* v0.2 - optimized version of v0.1, yet still requires bug-fixing and testing.
+* v0.2 - optimized, working version of v0.1.
+* v0.3 - detecting pot, putting b0t in an infinite loop and optimizing hand ranges.

 ### Bug report:
 * v0.1 - previous action detection is incorrect (assumes all previous action has been a "fold" if sitting OOP).